inv4fee2020/pli_node_conf/node_backup_restore.md

 ### What files are backed up?

-The following details clarify what we are backing up, but as part of the process all files are compressed using gunzip and then gpg encrypted
+The following details clarify what we are backing up, but as part of the process all files are compressed using gunzip and then gpg encrypted.
 ####   - Conf files
 All files in you $HOME folder with the _'plinode'_ prefix are selected for backup.
 This covers the following as an example;